MohamedBouzidGit/giskard/README.md

 ## Summary

 In this post, we set up an email theme classifier from a labeled email dataset.
-To do this, we needed to perform feature extraction and preprocess the text (tokenization, stemming, stop word removal, etc.).
-TF-IDF and NLTK are very good tools to train the model with scikit learn estimators.
+To do this, we needed to perform feature extraction and preprocess the text (tokenization, stemming, stop word removal, etc.). *TF-IDF* and *NLTK* are very good tools to train the model with scikit learn estimators.
-However, the best possible model was possible to achieve 40.3 % of accuracy.
+However, the best possible model (*LinearSCV*) was possible to achieve `40.3 %` of accuracy.
 This is potentially due to the fact that it is necessary to enrich the dataset with much more data per theme.